StandingPadAnimations/StandingPadAnimations.github.io/content/about/index.md

   <img src="gallary/waters.webp"         class="grid-w50 md:grid-w33 xl:grid-w25" />
   <img src="gallary/holograms.webp"      class="grid-w50 md:grid-w33 xl:grid-w25" />
 {{< /gallery >}}

+## Major Pieces
+Since December 2023, I've been doing 2 major pieces a year, one on summer and one in winter, noted with a black border.
+These are pieces where I try and break my limits, and demonstrate what I've learned in the past several years.

+### 2023
+2023 only had one major piece, the winter piece for New Years
+{{< figure src="gallary/NY-2023-2024.webp" alt="2023 Winter Major Piece" class="mcprep-35-splash" >}}

 # Development Experience
 - Primary Languages: